rspamd/rspamd.com/doc/lua/sync_async.md

 ### Introducing pseudo-synchronous API {#pseudo-synchronous-API}

-Rspamd 1.8.0 is introducing a new pseudo-synchronous API.
-Now you can write code in a usual imperative manner but you still will not block any other tasks.
+Rspamd 1.8.0 introduces a new pseudo-synchronous API.
+Now you can write code in a typical imperative manner without blocking other tasks.

-Each potentially blocking operation creates a yielding-point.
-In turn, this means the code is suspended until the operation is done (just like blocking) and resumes only when there is some result.
+Each operation that could potentially block creates a yielding point.
+Consequently, the code is paused until the operation is completed (similar to blocking), and it resumes only when there is a result.
 Meanwhile, other tasks are processed as usual.

 <small>
 **Please note** that synchronous mode requires symbol to be registered with **`coro`** flag from the version 1.9 (see "full example").